Hemophilia and other coagulation disorders: neurologic aspects

 Open the spinal tray, change to sterile gloves, and prepare the equipment.
 Open the numbered plastic tubes, and place them upright.
 Assemble the stopcock on the manometer, and draw the lidocaine into the 10-mL syringe.

-After informing the patient about the use of a cold antiseptic solution, use the skin swabs and antiseptic solution to clean the skin in a circular fashion; start with at the L3-L4 interspace and then include one space above and below.
+After informing the patient about the use of a cold antiseptic solution, use the skin swabs and antiseptic solution to clean the skin in a circular fashion; start with at the L3-L4 interspace and then include 1 space above and below.
 Place a sterile drape below the patient and a fenestrated drape on the patient.
 Use the 10-mL syringe to administer a local anesthetic.
 After raising a skin wheal using the 25-gauge needle, switch to a 20-gauge needle to anesthetize the deeper tissue.
 Insert the needle all the way to the hub, aspirate to confirm that the needle is not in a blood vessel, and then inject a small amount as the needle is withdrawn a few centimeters.
 Continue this process above, below, and to the sides very slightly using the same puncture site.

 Next, stabilize the 20- or 22-gauge needle with the index fingers, and advance it through the skin wheal using the thumbs.
-Orient the bevel parallel to the longitudinal dural fibers to increase the chances that the needle will separate the fibers rather than cut them; in the lateral recumbent position, the bevel should face up, and in the sitting position, it should face to one side or the other.
+Orient the bevel parallel to the longitudinal dural fibers to increase the chances that the needle will separate the fibers rather than cut them; in the lateral recumbent position, the bevel should face up, and in the sitting position, it should face to 1 side or the other.
 An alternative variation of the technique involves removing the stylet once the needle is in the ligament and advancing very slowly without stylet, watching for CSF to flow back.
 Using this technique, unintentional entry past the subarachnoid space is avoided.

 For measurement of the opening pressure, the patient must be in the lateral recumbent position.
 After fluid is returned from the needle, attach the manometer through the stopcock, and note the height of the fluid column.
 The patient’s legs should be straightened, and they should be fully relaxed during the measurement of the opening pressure, or a falsely elevated pressure will be obtained.
 Give time for the pressure to stabilize.